lukeboland1/CodeChallenge/README.md

 # CodeChallenge

-Instructions:
-1. Import CodeChallenge project into your IDE.
-2. Run MyServer.java.
-The server will wait for two clients to connect.
+Server application - MyServer.java in the CodeChallenge directory.
-3. Run javac MyClient.java in a directory of your choice
+Client application - MyClient.java in the root directory

-4. Open two command line terminals at the directory you compiled MyClient and run MyClient.java on both of them.
-5. Once both players connect the game will begin.
-Follow prompts on screen to play.
+Import the CodeChallenge project into your IDE and run MyServer.java Compile MyClient.java and run MyClient in two seperate cmd consoles Game will begin once both Clients connect.